Installation#

 ./build/bin/epocpp --visit --paused

-example, we have also specified the additional flag --paused
+example, we have also specified the additional flag --paused.
+When this

 flag is supplied, the code will start in a paused state and will not